laneboysrc/rc-headless-transmitter/doc/configurator.md

     i0, i1: Identifier for the mixer inputs.
 Corresponds to the enumeration called `live_t` in the firmware d0..3: Current value of the input.
 Signed 32 bit integer.

-    In total a single packet can contain info of up to 4 mixer inputs.
+    In total a single packet can contain info of up to 4 live_t values.

 * `TX_REQUESTED_DATA`